joshiayush/inb/docs/project/development.md

 # Project development

-**WARNING: This document is only a draft and as such far from being complete.
+**Note: This document is only a draft and as such far from being complete.
 All information described here are subject to change anytime.**

 - [Project development](#project-development)
   - [Languages](#languages)